reduxframework/redux-framework/readme.txt

 ## 3.5.7
 * Fixed     Customizer customizer_only and customizer section overrides.
 Also global customizer => false was not working.
-* Added     Security suggestions posed in #2543.
+* Added     Security suggestions posed in #2543 by Julio Potier from SecuPress.
 * Fixed:    'dirlist' in filesystem proxy returning permission error on empty dirs.
 * Added     setOption and getOption to Redux API.
 * Added     'hide_save' argument.